Voilett-Roze/asus/pyTivo-on-AsusWRT-Merlin-Router:--How-To-Guide.md

 That's it, you're done.
 When the router reboots, it will install the empty .conf file on top of the system-generated one.

 A slightly more elaborate arrangement is to install an _avahi-daemon.postconf_ script under /jffs/scripts.
 That's what I do:
+[All caveats noted above about creating in UNIX-format, and making the script executable apply ...]

     #!/bin/sh
     #